 This KPI measures the available assets to meet short-term financial obligations.
 These types of assets can include cash, investments, or accounts receivable.
 A company can analyze financial health by seeing which available assets can meet short-term financial debts.
 To calculate working capital, subtract current liabilities from current assets such as the examples mentioned earlier.

 Return on Assets

 This financial KPI measures the rate of earnings generated from invested capital in assets and can be affected by increasing earnings and/or reducing invested capital.

 (Net Income) / (Shareholder’s Equity)

 This financial KPI measures the return on capital invested by shareholders of the company and can be affected by increasing earnings and/or reducing the amount invested by shareholders.

-KPIs for capital-intensive industries (e.g., manufacturing, distribution, etc.) tend to focus on how effective and efficiently assets are utilized to produce a return.
-Whereas KPIs for service-based organizations (i.e., companies that bill people, hours or projects to clients) tend to focus on utilization (percentage of total working time charged to customers) to drive profitability.
+KPIs for capital-intensive industries (manufacturing, distribution, telecommunications, transportation, etc.) often focus on how effective and efficiently assets are utilized to produce a return.
+Whereas KPIs for service-based organizations (i.e., companies that bill people, hours, or projects to clients) tend to focus on utilization (percentage of total working time charged to customers) to drive profitability.

-Profitability is the easiest and most straightforward measurement of a company’s success; however, if you really want to take your business to that next level, it is also important to look at other key performance indicators that can drive profitability and how they can be influenced to increase and drive performance.
-If you need help identifying, monitoring and influencing KPIs to improve the current and future value of your business, contact us today for a free consultation.
+Profitability is the easiest and most straightforward measurement of a company’s success.
+However, if you want to take your business to the next level, it is also important to look at other key performance indicators that can drive profitability and how they can be influenced to increase and drive performance.
+If you need help identifying, monitoring, and influencing KPIs to improve the current and future value of your business, contact us today for a free consultation.